tytydraco/yessleep/out/The_debt_collection_agency_gave_me_two_options_to_clear_my_financial_problems_Option_1_severing_is_better_than_option_2.md

 "I don't want to do this."

 I nodded slowly.
 "At least they'll help you," I shrugged in an attempt to reassure him.
 "I guess?
-I mean, these have good reviews on their website."
+I mean, they have good reviews on their website."

 The boy turned to me for the fraction of a second, his expression crumpling with confusion.
 "What?"
 He twisted back to the light, his breathing shuddery as a mechanical voice began to count down. *Five.* "I shouldn't be here," he whimpered.
 "My dad sent me.
 He said I was doing him a favor.
 And at the time…I didn't care.
 I already tried to end it anyway, so why would it matter?